wordswords/media-library-homepage/README.md

 # Editing the homepage

-You will need to fork/duplicate this repository and update the references in the shell scripts to your personal github repo.
+You will need to fork/duplicate this repository and update all the github references in the shell scripts to your personal github repo.
 Once you have done that, the process is:

 1) Make edits to the homepage
 2) Commit them to your Github repo